The Royal chapel

 Parterre:

-This stretches before the East. front of the Royal Palace and is one of the most beautiful parks in Spain.
-Begun under Philip V in 1726, fountains, ponds and borders are laid out in French style.
+This stretches before the East, in front of the Royal Palace, and is one of the most beautiful parks in Spain.
+Begun under Philip V in 1726, fountains, ponds, and borders are laid out in French style.
 Its extension between the old chapel and the Royal Palace forms the Jardin de Estatuas with many busts of Roman emperors.
-Jardin del Principe: This garden stretches between the Royal Palace and the Tagus.
-Dating from the end of the 18C, the park is partly in French style and partly in English, or exotic, style, and made into a most interesting garden by Boutelou.

-There are splendid fountains (including the fountain of Apollo with a columned hall), various pavilions and the ‘Casita del Labrador’
+There are splendid fountains (including the fountain of Apollo with a columned hall), various pavilions, and the ‘Casita del Labrador’

 San Antonio: built under Ferdinand VI architect Bonavía.
 Only the atrium, consisting of arches with Ionic columns and a gallery, over which there is a dome, remains.

 In the middle of the dome there is the royal coat-of-arms.
 Parish church de Alpagés: Building began under Carlos III and finished in 1749.
-It is a simple brick building with a baroque portal and wide-stretched dome.
+It is a simple brick building with a baroque portal and a wide-stretched dome.

-The Puente Largo (Long Bridge) is a beautiful construction which was finished under Charles III in 1761.
+The Puente Largo (Long Bridge) is a beautiful construction that was finished under Charles III in 1761.
 The bridge spanning the Tagus is nearly 1,000 ft. long.
-The palaces of de Godoy,

 Medinaceli and Osuna as well as the Casa de Infantes, all date from the 18C.
 Also of great interest is the Casa de Marinos with several of the Spanish kings’ richly carved ships.